Politics school trips to Washington DC

 Accommodation: The rooms include air conditioning and shared facilities.
 They are basic yet comfortable with dorm and private rooms available.

-Meals: Meals are available upon request and the hostel is nearby local restaurants and shops.
+Meals: Continental breakfast is included and the hostel is nearby local restaurants and shops.

 Capitol Skyline Hotel